spack/spack/lib/spack/docs/build_systems/inteloneapipackage.rst

 ========================

 Spack can install and use the Intel oneAPI products.
-You may either use spack to install the oneAPI tools or use the `Intel-provided installers`_.
+You may either use spack to install the oneAPI tools or use the `Intel installers`_.
 After installation, you may use the tools directly, or use Spack to build packages with the tools.